 Sterilizing bottles in the oven.
 You just put the bottles on a couple of layers of newspaper and run the oven at a low temperature for 20m or so.

 After a couple of weeks in the cupboard, siphon the beer into a bucket with a tap, add some extra sugar for carbonation, and fill up bottles.
-You're gonna want to listen to “Endtroducing…” while you do this.
+You’re going to want to listen to “Endtroducing…” while you do this.

 Finished product about to go in the shed for conditioning.
 I didn’t have a scale so we eyeballed the extra sugar, I think it was about right.